ASFM-HLM-STEMLAB/NSP2017-Downlink-Node/readme.md

 - In a terminal window, type: *npm update* to install dependencies.

 ## Usage
+- cd to the directory where app.js is contained
-- node ./app.js
+- type: node ./app.js
+- press enter/return
-- Note: We recommend forever module to keep the server running in case of crashes and server reboots.
+-- Note: We recommend forever module to keep the server running in case of crashes and server reboots.

 ## General
 Designed and created at ASFM Monterrey Mexico, 2017 @ Humberto Lobo Morales STEM LAB